oodgaard/Model/readme.markdown

 Theory of Abstraction
 ---------------------

 Because you are not tied to a specific backend, you are free to choose how you structure your entities and repositories without thinking about how it will be stored and how it will be retrieved.
+When you structure your entities, you should think solely about how you will be using them from a business perspective not how it will be stored in the backend.

+You may have chat system that has 2 top level objects: conversations and users.
+In this system you have friends and coming from a domain perspective, you don't have relational objects, you would access the relation on the object itself.
+In this example, users would have friends, but there is no UserHasFriend object to link the two.
+You may have a friend object that relates to a user:

+    $user->friends[0]->name;
+    $user->friends[0]->isOnline;

+And the user object that is that user's friend may very well be a separate user instance from the top level user object:

+    $user; // instanceof \Entity\User
+    $user->friends[0]; // instanceof \Entity\User\Friend

+It's the same with a conversation's user or users:

+    $conversation; // instanceof \Entity\Conversation
+    $conversation->user; // instanceof \Entity\Conversation\User
+    $conversation->users[0]; // instanceof \Entity\Conversation\User

+Even though there are different user instances for different purposes, the general information may derive from the same table in the database which is populated by a repository, but the business requires that different properties are set and even that certain edge-case information be populated for different types of user objects.

 Authoring Entities
 ------------------